SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - hspace(number) Sets the hspace attribute of the img tag
 - style(String) Adds inline CSS declarations to the img tag
 - open_in_new_tab(boolean) Selects whether or not to open the destination URL in another tab
-- heading_style(String) Sets the link heading style.
-Can be one of h1, h2, h3, or h4
+- heading_level(String) Sets the link heading level.
+Can be one of h1, h2, h3, h4, h5, or h6

 ## ~macro
 Macros allow you to print multiple statements with a dynamic value or values